ChristianCricchi/BooKnowledge/README.md

 ### Colours
-The colour scheme of the page is lightseagreen, a navy and green font is used which as a good contrast with the lightseagreen background, with the grey background of the buttons and the white of the dropdown buttons.
+The colour scheme of the page is lightseagreen, a navy and green font is used which as a good contrast with the lightseagreen background, with the green background of the buttons and the white of the dropdown buttons.
 For the question bar was used a blue navy margin color and a light gray for the bar, this contrast make it easy to see.

 ### Fonts